Yandex Cloud

 As an alternative to editing the bucket ACL, you can assign the storage.editor role to the service account.

-This method is less secure, since it allows the service account to perform any operations with all buckets in the folder: creating, deleting, and updating a bucket, or granting public access to them.
+This method is less secure because the service account will have unrestricted access to any operations with all buckets in the folder, such as creating, deleting, updating, or enabling public access.

 Creating a testCreating a test